The History of Riesling and Classic German Dishes

 The term Lent is said to come from several other words, such as from the Middle Eastern word “Lenten”, which means spring, or as a shortened form of the Old English word “Lencten”, meaning “spring season”.

 Long ago, Lent was much more severe than it is today.
 It was a period of strict fasting with no rich foods or alcohol.
 It was also a time when people would get their spring cleaning done.
-Today, the church does not impose such strict guidelines for fasting, but many Christians still choose to give up a luxury or 2 to practise self discipline.
+Today, the church does not impose such strict guidelines for fasting, but many Christians still choose to give up a luxury or 2 to practice self-discipline.

-It is for this reason that these tasty parcels of pasta have the nickname Herrgottsb’scheisserle – which roughly traslates to “Fooling the Dear Lord” or “Small God Cheaters”.
+It is for this reason that these tasty parcels of pasta have the nickname Herrgottsb’scheisserle – which roughly translates to “Fooling the Dear Lord” or “Small God Cheaters”.

 Maultaschen are traditionally made with “Bratwurstbrät ” as well as ground meat.
 This is the contents of a Bratwurst sausage, so you can always grab some German Bratwurst and use the filling, but traditional Bratwurst can be difficult to find outside of Germany.
 So many people substitute with their own mixture of ground pork and beef and spices.